Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 (c) Job Creation and Skills Development

-Employment Opportunities: Growth in the Defence sector creates high-skilled jobs across engineering, manufacturing, and technology sectors.
+Employment Opportunities: Growth in the defence sector creates highly skilled jobs across engineering, manufacturing, and technology sectors and assists with transitioning the Australian workforce away from fossil-fuel industries.

-Skill Retention and Renewal: Developing sovereign capabilities helps retain talented professionals within Australia.
-It also contributes to skill renewal in workforces transitioning from declining industries.
+Skill Retention and Renewal: Developing sovereign capabilities and industries helps prevent the ‘brain-drain’ by retaining talented professionals within Australia.
+It also contributes to skill renewal in workforces transitioning from legacy and declining industries, such as car manufacturing.

 Education and Training: Stimulates investment in education and training programs aligned with industry needs.